2008 Serbian local elections: Žitište

 Results of the election for the Municipal Assembly of Žitište:

 Dragan Milenković of the Democratic Party was chosen as mayor after the election.

 North Bačka District

 Elections were held in all three municipalities in the North Bačka District.
 The For a European Serbia coalition won a plurality victory in Subotica and governed in a sometimes difficult coalition with the Hungarian Coalition, which won a majority victory in Bačka Topola and a strong plurality victory in Mali Iđoš.

 Subotica

 Results of the election for the Municipal Assembly of Subotica:

 Saša Vučinić of the Democratic Party was chosen as mayor after the election.
 The Hungarian Coalition participated in the city's coalition government.
 Relations between the governing parties were often difficult.

 Bačka Topola

 Results of the election for the Municipal Assembly of Bačka Topola:

-Incumbent mayor Atila Babi of the Hungarian Coalition was confirmed for another term in office after the election. Árpád Fremond appeared on the Hungarian Coalition list but was not given a local mandate.
+Incumbent mayor Attila Bábi of the Hungarian Coalition was confirmed for another term in office after the election. Árpád Fremond appeared on the Hungarian Coalition list but was not given a local mandate.